My Next Life as a Villainess: All Routes Lead to Doom!: Characters

 A 17-year-old high school student and otaku who has been reincarnated as the real-life villainess character of the game Fortune Lover after she was hit by a car while heading to school.
-Having extensive knowledge of the game that her friend Atsuko lends her to play on, she intentionally changes the most important game scenes, altering her own path to avoid as many bad endings as possible.
-Even though her earth magic was weak, she makes up with excellent charisma and is even able to break through to Sirius and Keith in season 2 from dark magic taking over them respectfully.
+Having extensive knowledge of the game, she intentionally changes the most important game scenes, altering her own path to avoid as many bad endings as possible.
+Even though her earth magic is weak, she has excellent charisma.
 Her good-hearted nature leads to many of the main characters falling in love with her, but Catarina is too dense to understand their true intentions.
-Also, in her mind set, she has five Catarina personalities, discussing and solving moments whenever she's in a crisis or at times remembering game moments that plays out between video game and real life.
-She is skilled in magic and likes gardening.
-She has been given the nickname of "Bakarina" by fans due to her obliviousness, using the Japanese word "baka" in place of the first two syllables in her name.
+In her mind, she has five Catarina personalities, discussing and solving problems whenever she's in a crisis.